clux/modul8/docs/require.md

 This does not require a domain prefix because it is assumed this domain gets sufficiently frequent use to have it bumped up on the priority list.

 Note that if a jQuery.js file is found on the current domain, however, it will gain priority over the arbiter domain.
-If this coexistence is necessary, any arbiters must be  required by specifying the internal domain name: `$ = require('M8::jQuery')`.
+If this coexistence is necessary, any arbiters must be  required by specifying the internal domain name: `var $ = require('M8::jQuery')`.

 ## File extensions